Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Control of charge migration in Xe cation

 \subsection{XUV control via low-lying bound electronic state}

 When XUV pulses are produced via HHG using a driver with frequency $\omega$, the generated odd harmonics are separated from each other by $2\omega$ frequencies.
-Since it has been shown~\cite{lai2013,mandal2022} that HHG can be sustained over a wide range of IR driving frequencies, it should possible to generate a train of harmonics using a driver with a frequency close to half of the spin-orbit splitting between the ground states of the Xe ion.
+Since it has been shown~\cite{lai2013,mandal2022} that HHG can be sustained over a wide range of IR driving frequencies, it should be possible to generate a train of harmonics using a driver with a frequency close to half of the spin-orbit splitting between the ground states of the Xe ion.
 This implies that the spacing between the harmonics will be equal to the spin-orbit splitting, and thus pairs of subsequent harmonics will fulfill the two photon resonance condition which is desirable for STIRAP.

-The ideal setup we have in mind uses an IR driver of $~\sim$0.653~eV, which makes the $15^{\text{th}}$ and $17^{\text{th}}$ harmonics closely in resonance with the $\ket{3}\leftrightarrow\ket{2}$ and$\ket{1}\leftrightarrow\ket{2}$ transitions, respectively.
-We will utilize these two harmonics with photon energies 9.795~eV and 11.101~eV, respectively, in our STIRAP control schemes assuming the ability to manipulate their envelopes, relative delay, and phase offset between them whenever necessary.
-Within this same framework, one can use the $25^{\text{th}}$ and $27^{\text{th}}$ harmonics, with energies 16.325~eV and 17.631~eV, respectively, to probe the electronic dynamics.
+The ideal setup we have in mind uses an IR driver of about 0.653~eV, which makes the $15$th and $17$th harmonics closely in resonance with the $\ket{3}\leftrightarrow\ket{2}$ and $\ket{1}\leftrightarrow\ket{2}$ transitions, respectively.
+We will utilize these two harmonics with photon energies 9.795 and 11.101~eV, respectively, in our STIRAP control schemes assuming the ability to manipulate their envelopes, relative delay, and phase offset between them whenever necessary.
+Within this same framework, one can use the $25$th and $27$th harmonics, with energies 16.325 and 17.631~eV, respectively, to probe the electronic dynamics.
 We assume a probe laser field is composed of these two frequencies with Gaussian envelopes with a 1~fs duration and $8\times 10^9$~W/cm$^2$ intensity.

 As an illustrative example, let us first consider the typical case where the system starts in the lowest eigenstate $\ket{1}$.
 Here we investigate the application of conventional STIRAP to achieve the population transfer to the eigenstate $\ket{3}$.
-The utilized pump and Stokes laser pulses, depicted in panel~(Ia) of Fig.~\ref{fig:fractspectrum}, have Gaussian envelopes with the following parameters: $E_P=E_S$ = $0.23$~TW/cm$^2$, $\gamma_P=\gamma_S = 50$~fs, and $\Delta t = -34.8$~fs.
+The utilized pump and Stokes laser pulses, depicted in Fig.~\ref{fig:fractspectrum}(a-i), have Gaussian envelopes with the following parameters: $E_P=E_S$ = $0.23$~TW/cm$^2$, $\gamma_P=\gamma_S = 50$~fs, and $\Delta t = -34.8$~fs.
 The population transfer between the states $\ket{1}$ and $\ket{3}$, together with the transient population of the intermediate state $\ket{2}$, is shown in the same panel of Fig.~\ref{fig:fractspectrum}.
 As expected, the applied control field causes nearly complete population transfer from state $\ket{1}$ to $\ket{3}$.